chadrem/officer/README.markdown

 - Useful if you use Officer with Phusion Passenger and smart spawning.
 See [Passenger's documentation](http://www.modrails.com/documentation/Users%20guide%20Apache.html#_smart_spawning_gotcha_1_unintential_file_descriptor_sharing) for more information.

+### Locks

+  client.locks

+- Returns the internal state of all the server's locks.

+### Connections

+  client.connections

+- Returns the internal state of all the server's connections.

 ## Planned Features

-- Lock statistics.
-- Retrieve the complete list of locks.
 - Retrieve the list of locks for the current connection.
 - Client: Option to abort a lock request if there is already a certain number of clients waiting for the lock.
-- Server: Make IP and port configurable.

 ## Copyright